CMSgov/bluebutton-sample-client-nodejs-react/COMMUNITY.md

 | Maintainer | Brandon Wang | ICF |
 | Maintainer | Connor Lewellyn | Nava PBC |

-See [CODEOWNERS.md](.github/CODEOWNERS.md) for a list of those responsible for the code and documentation in this repository.

-See [Community Guidelines](#bluebutton-sample-client-nodejs-react-open-source-community-guidelines) on principles and guidelines for participating in this open source project.

 ## Roles & Responsibilities

-The members of bluebutton-sample-client-nodejs-react community are responsible for guiding its development, ensuring quality standards, and fostering a collaborative environment.
+The members of Blue Button community are responsible for guiding its development, ensuring quality standards, and fostering a collaborative environment.
 They play a vital role in making decisions about code contributions, handling releases, and ensuring the project meets its goals and objectives.
 Below is a list of the key members and their specific roles and responsibilities.
 We are eagerly seeking individuals who are interested in joining the community and helping shape and support these roles.

 ### Maintainers: